 pressure and break down body fat.
 This can lead to a range of health risks including weight gain,

 chair away.
-We all need a good office chair because sitting down gives us a break and reduces the health risks from standing for a long time.
+We all need a good office chair because sitting down gives us a break and reduces the health risks of standing for a long time.

 Studies on workers who stand for long periods, such as in retail, catering or industry, have shown

 that standing throughout a working day can lead to lower limb problems, back pain and other